AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Synthesis

 \emph{Model Governance} is on top of the agenda of the case in this study.
 A well-defined process is in place to validate regulations, ethics, and social responsibility in every Machine Learning model.
 The relevance of this problem to fintech organizations goes beyond Machine Learning applications: math-based financial models have long been deployed under well-defined risk management processes.

 Nevertheless, we observe a need to revise and recreate model governance that suits the particularities of models that are now automatically trained.
-Automated tools for model governance are essential to ensure Machine Learning models comply with regulations and reduce bottlenecks in the development process.
+E.g., continuous training -- a practice that is essential for any high maturity Machine Learning process~\citep{akkiraju2020characterizing,lwakatare2020data} -- does not fit the traditional model risk assessment approach in fintech.
+A new set of documentation, and a manual audit are the bare minimum to release a new version of the model.
+Hence, automated tools for model governance are essential to ensure Machine Learning models comply with regulations and reduce bottlenecks in the development process.

 Our results imply that RegTech -- the branch of fintech for managing regulatory requirements -- is an emergent field with direct contributions to intelligent systems in fintech.
 Having automated mechanisms to check model compliance with regulations is essential for the adoption of continuous integration for AI systems in fintech companies.
-This is an important challenge since, according to previous work~\cite{serban2020adoption}, continuous integration is perceived by practitioners as one of the unexploited practices with the most potential.
+This is an important challenge since, according to previous work~\citep{serban2020adoption}, continuous integration is perceived by practitioners as one of the unexploited practices with the most potential.

 Moreover, model risk experts are now required to have a strong background in two disjoints fields: 1) \emph{Governance, Risk Management, and Compliance} and 2) \emph{AI}.
+We conjecture that this challenge generalizes to other heavy-regulated domains, such as \emph{LegalTech} and \emph{Healthcare Technology}.

-\emph{Technology Access} is the second big challenge in developing AI in fintech organizations.
-All AI technologies, tools, and libraries need to be audited to make sure they are safe to be used in fintech applications.
-However, the field of AI is changing very fast with new tools.
-Industries that want to shift towards AI-based systems need to be able to quickly, yet safely, adopt new technologies.
+\emph{Technology Access} All AI technologies, tools, and libraries need to be audited to make sure they are safe to be used in fintech applications.
+Only then, practitioners are able to design their Machine Learning systems around the latest technology.
+This is a challenge that needs to tackled by any organization akin to \ING.
+As presented in Section~\ref{sec:modeling}, this process can be limiting since new AI technologies are appearing every day.
+Practitioners willing to try the latest AI technology may feel less motivated since it may take some time before they are approved.
+As referred in Section~\ref{sec:problem-design}, many problems at \ING are triggered by the \emph{Technology push}.
+Hence, new business opportunities might be missed if practitioners are not able to experiment the latest AI technologies.

+We do not know to what extent \emph{Technology Access} is also a challenge to software organizations operating in other domains.
+Previous work suggests that only 8\% of software developers consider an organization's culture and policies highly-influential when selecting third-party software libraries~\citep{larios2020selecting}.
+On contrary, 52\% consider it as a low/moderate influential factor.
+Nevertheless, we argue that similar obstacles might be observed in many other organizations with high-maturity software development processes.
+Hence, industries that want to shift towards AI-based systems need to be able to quickly, yet safely, adopt new technologies.